choushen/pz-server-mod-manager/README.md

 This project is still in the early stages of development.
 The GUI is not yet implemented and the logic is still being worked on.
 I created this because I wanted to automate the process of adding mods to the `server.ini` file for Project Zomboid.
 I will be updating this project as I work on it.
 The code currently lives in 1 file (`main.py`) and is not yet organized into separate files.
 I will be working on that as well.

+## TODO
+- [ ] Error handling for duplicate links
+- [ ] Error handling for invalid links
+- [ ] Error handling for invalid entries
+- [ ] Error handling for empty entries
+- [ ] Make it easier to paste multiple links

 ## Description

 Just paste the workshop links of the mods you want to install, select your *.ini file and click the 'Go' button.
 It will automatically add the mod IDs and workshop IDs to the selected *.ini file.